Marine Infrastructure Plan 2023-2026

 Through this process stakeholders may also suggest larger projects to be included in the Marine Infrastructure and Safety Plan.

-A list of all projects funded by MAST and others since 1998 can also be viewed by clicking on the appropriate pdf file below.
+A list of all projects funded by MAST and others since 1998 can also be viewed by clicking on the appropriate PDF file below.

 If you have any concerns regarding the suitability of a project, please contact the Recreational Boating Team at MAST on (03) 6235 8888 or email admin@mast.tas.gov.au